macOS Big Sur

 ● Released on November 12, 2020

-The latest Mac operating system is called macOS Big Sur.
-In this release, the version numbering goes to 11 to signify a major transition year for the Mac and Apple.
+The 2020 Mac operating system was called macOS Big Sur.
+In this release, the version numbering went to 11 to signify a major transition year for the Mac and Apple.

 The naming for Mac operating systems had used macOS 10 or Mac OS X since 2001.
-By moving the version number forward, Apple wants to signify the importance of the Apple Silicon transition and the design revisions that will come to future Macs running the custom processors.
+By moving the version number forward, Apple wanted to signify the importance of the Apple Silicon transition and the design revisions that will come to future Macs running the custom processors.

 macOS Big Sur Features

 Other changes include disappearing menu items and buttons that fade into view only when needed.
 Redesigns for colorful icons and interactions are on all major Apple apps, including the iWork apps.
 The dock got a facelift as well, with uniform icons,

 Safari gets some updates with every macOS release, but the latest version changes some key interaction and design elements.
 Apple also claims this version of Safari is faster and more secure than ever.

 According to Apple, this is the "biggest update to Safari since its original launch in 2003."
 New customization options allow users to add a custom wallpaper to the Safari start screen.
 Reading lists and iCloud tabs also now occupy the open space on this screen.

 Safari handles tabs differently in the new version of macOS, with the goal of making Safari navigation faster and more powerful.
 The browser now shows more tabs onscreen and displays website favicons by default to make it easier to identify tabs.
 Users will also see a pop-up preview of an open tab by hovering over the tab.